-Look again at what Jesus said in v.
-34: He said that we hand ourselves over to the torturers (v.
+Jesus said that we hand ourselves over to the torturers (v.
 34) when we embitter our hearts against someone.
-Those who live in the gall of bitterness, listen closely: imprison themselves in an emotional concentration camp and become the victims of immense internal torment.
+Those who live in the gall of bitterness imprison themselves in an emotional concentration camp, and become the victims of immense internal torment.

-Nurturing bitterness instead of love (that leads to tenderness and a forgiving spirit) is as foolish as drinking poison or diving into a dark pit.
+Nurturing bitterness is as foolish as drinking poison, or diving into a dark pit.
 Our refusals to forgive wall us into solitary confinement, and bitterness becomes our tormentor.
-Jesus warns that any believer is a candidate for this unspeakable emotional and mental torment when they begin making an unforgiving response to hurts.
+Jesus warns that any believer is a candidate for this unspeakable emotional and mental torment when bitterness-producing-unforgiveness is practiced.

-Do you see now why Paul lists bitterness first in the lineup of Spirit-grievers in Ephesians 4?
+Do you see now why Paul lists bitterness first in the lineup of Spirit-grievers?
 Do you see why he says "put away ALL bitterness"?
 He says it is so deadly, so painful, so quick to spread that it must be dealt with right away.

 A bitter person is cut and punctured by the words or actions of others.
-Those wounds untreated by the healing grace of a tenderhearted, forgiving attitude become a source of malignant poison.
+Those wounds untreated by the healing grace of a tender-hearted-forgiving-attitude become a source of malignant poison.
 So this wound infects the wounded person with bitterness, a hurtful condition that touches every part of their life.

-As Hebrews 12 warns us from the life of Esau, bitterness spreads throughout a person's life until everything around them and in them gets defiled by bitterness.
+As Hebrews 12 warns us, bitterness spreads throughout a person's life until everything in them gets defiled by bitterness.